jjjw420/splunk-ibm-websphere-mq-add-on/TA-mq/README.md

 * You are using Splunk 6+
 * Look for any errors in $SPLUNK_HOME/var/log/splunk/splunkd.log
 * Enable debug logging by changing the "ExecProcessor" property under "Server logging" to DEBUG.
 This will output some debug at various places in the code.
-Search for the following in Splunk: `index=_internal component=ExecProcessor mq_ta`
+Search for the following in Splunk: `index=_internal component=ExecProcessor TA-mq`
 * Ensure that the PyMQI and ctypes libraries can be imported when using the Splunk Python interpreter.
-See the "ctypes" specific section below.
 * Ensure that the IBM Websphere MQ libraries are available to the user which runs Splunk.
+* Use "ldd" to check if all IBM MQ libraries are available.  eg. run `ldd pymqe.so`
+* If you get an error that reads "pymqe.so not found" - ensure that there is a pymqe.so in the TA-mq/bin/pymqi folder.
+There may be a pymqi shared library with a different name.
+For example: pymqe.cpython-36m-x86_64-linux-gnu.so.
+Create a symbolic link called pymqe.so to this shared library: `ln -s pymqe.cpython-36m-x86_64-linux-gnu.so pymqe.so`
+* If you get an error that reads "pymqe could not be loaded" or "libmqc_r.so not found" then it's likely that the IBM MQ client shared libraries are not available.
+Ensure that "/opt/mqm/lib64" is added to the "/etc/ld.so.conf.d/mqm.conf" file(Reload with `sudo ldconfig`) or add the required environment variables to the "splunk" user's profile(use crtmqenv to generate the required environment).
+You can use `ldd` to show if all shared library dependencies are met. eg. `ldd pymqe.so`.

 ### How to find a Splunk Python2 compatible "_ctypes.so" (pre Splunk V8)
 The number one problem most people experience with the installation is finding a compatible ctypes library for Splunk's Python2 interpreter(particulary _ctypes.so).